mattmakai/fullstackpython.com/source/content/pages/10-misc/1001-best-python-resources.markdown

   [learning Python](http://www.mattmakai.com/learning-python-for-non-developers.html)
   that non-technical folks trying to learn to program may find useful.

+* Code Academy has a [Python track](http://www.codecademy.com/tracks/python) for people completely new to programming.

 * The O'Reilly book
   [Think Python: How to Think Like a Computer Scientist](http://greenteapress.com/thinkpython/html/index.html) is available in HTML form for free on the web.